Poseidon-ZKP/merkle-forest/README.md

 ### Migrate existing group

-TODO : Migrate existing group as 1 MT of the MT Forest.
+Existing semaphore group can be migrated to EAS easily as the first shard. (more details later)

 <!-- ### Composable/CP-Snark(optional)